Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: A Case Study: COVID-19 Treatment Misinformation

-\begin{itemize} \item Sequence Tagging: a standard sequence-labeling task with a BIO tagging scheme, where `B' and `I' tags are used to identify treatment tokens.
-We follow a similar approach as the named entity recognition method used by ~\citet{devlin-2019-bert} and experiment with two pre-trained models, including RoBERTa$_{large}$~\citep{liu2019roberta} and a domain-specific COVID-Twitter-BERT$_{large}$ (CT-BERT)~\citep{muller2020CTBERT}. \item Question-answering (QA): we treat the claim extraction as a question-answering task and apply the SQuADv2.0~\citep{rajpurkar-etal-2018-squad2.0} formulation as some tweets may not include relevant claims (similar to unanswerable questions).
+\textbf{(2) Question-answering (QA):} we treat the claim extraction as a question-answering task and apply the SQuADv2.0~\citep{rajpurkar-etal-2018-squad2.0} formulation as some tweets may not include relevant claims (similar to unanswerable questions).
 We experiment with two approaches: a span-prediction model that predicts start and end positions for answer spans in context using RoBERTa/CT-BERT as the encoder, in addition to a text-to-text model that generates answers using T5$_{large}$~\citep{raffel2020exploring,wang-lillis-2020-ucd}.
-The question template is ``What is the mentioned COVID-19 cure?'' for extracting treatments discussed in tweets. \item QA-Pretraining: It has been shown that intermediate task pre-training can yield further gains for low-resource target tasks~\citep{pruksachatkun-etal-2020-intermediate,poth-etal-2021-pre}.
-We thus experiment with pre-training QA models on the SQuADv2.0 dataset, followed by fine-tuning on the claim extraction dataset. \end{itemize}
+The question template for extracting treatments discussed in tweets is ``What is the mentioned COVID-19 cure?''.

+\textbf{(3) QA-Pretraining:} it has been shown that intermediate task pre-training can yield further gains for low-resource target tasks~\citep{pruksachatkun-etal-2020-intermediate,poth-etal-2021-pre}.
+We thus experiment with pre-training QA models on the SQuADv2.0 dataset before fine-tuning on the claim extraction dataset.

-\paragraph{Intrinsic Evaluation.} In Table~\ref{tab:claim_extraction}, we show claim extraction results on the COVID-19 treatment dataset.
-We observe QA models outperform tagging models across all encoders.
+\paragraph{Intrinsic Evaluation.} Table~\ref{tab:claim_extraction} shows the claim extraction results on the COVID-19 treatment dataset.
+We observe QA models outperform tagging models across encoders.
 RoBERTa outperforms the domain-specific encoder (CT-BERT) for QA extraction.
-However, after SQuADv2.0 pre-training, CT-BERT improves from 53.1 to 63.8 F$_1$ and outperforms RoBERTa by 2.3 points.
-Finally, the T5 model achieves the best F$_1$ with or without SQuADv2 pre-training, thus we use T5$_{\text{SQuADv2 Pre-train}}$ as our final claim extraction model.
+However, after QA pre-training, CT-BERT improves from 53.1 to 63.8 F$_1$ and outperforms RoBERTa by 2.3 points.
+Finally, as the T5 model achieves the best F$_1$ regardless of QA pre-training, we use T5$_{\text{SQuADv2 Pre-train}}$ as our final claim extraction model.

-\subsection{Task-Specific Stance Classification}
+\subsubsection{Task-Specific Stance Classification}